 13. Save the Day with a Dry Shampoo

-Dry shampoo not only helps you get rid of the dirty, greasy scalp but also brings life back into flat, limp hair.
+Dry shampoo helps you remove the dirty, greasy scalp and brings life back into flat, limp hair.
 Just keep a bottle of dry shampoo handy all the time, and you’re good to go.
-Just refresh your flat hair with a few sprays of dry shampoo and flaunt voluminous tresses when in need.
+Refresh dull hair with a few dry shampoo sprays and flaunt voluminous tresses when needed.

 14. Get those Rollers Working

 Remember those old-fashioned velcro rollers that were a hit with the girls before heated styling tools made their way into our lives?
 It’s time to get them back.
-Hairdressers believe that they are the most easy-to-use, inexpensive hair tools that can still help you get the bouncy blow dry look.
+Hairdressers believe they are the most easy-to-use, inexpensive hair tools that can still help you get the bouncy blow-dry look.
 So put the rollers in and start with your make-up and dressing up.
-Then, open them up at last to have a good bouncy hair day.
+Then, open them up for a good, active hair day.

 Also Read – 16 Surprising Tricks to Make Your Limp Hair Look Voluminous